-The report released Thursday says women are often tricked into traveling to China in search of work or kidnapped and held against their will to be sold as "brides" for Chinese men.
-Most of those taken hostage by Chinese families are locked up and raped, it says.
-Those who do escape are often obliged to leave children fathered by Chinese men behind.
+Human Rights Watch says women are often tricked into traveling to China in search of work or kidnapped and held against their will to be sold as "brides" for Chinese men.

-The 226 known cases of such trafficking in 2017 were only a fraction of the total number, since many victims are afraid or ashamed to come forward, especially given the lack of support from law enforcement or welfare services, the report says.
+The report says the 226 known cases of such trafficking in 2017 were only a fraction of the total number.